ppommer/ppommer/README.md

 I'm a software engineer at [KI macht Schule](https://ki-macht-schule.de/), a non-profit organization teaching ML basics to high-school students.
 We provide teachers with [modern teaching software](https://ki-macht-schule.de/plattform) and are the first German company to offer fully German-hosted LLMs for education purposes.

-Besides that, I'm working on core machine learning and representation learning for neuroscience at the [Tübingen AI Center](https://tuebingen.ai/).
+Besides that, I work on core machine learning and representation learning for neuroscience at the [Tübingen AI Center](https://tuebingen.ai/).

 <!--
 **ppommer/ppommer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.